asjadnaqvi/climate-econ/README.md

 Levinson, A. (2010).
 Offshoring Pollution: Is the United States Increasingly Importing Polluting Goods?
 Review of Environmental Economics and Policy, 4(1), 63–83. https://doi.org/10.1093/reep/rep017

 Li, S., Liu, Y., Purevjav, A.-O., & Yang, L. (2019).
 Does subway expansion improve air quality?
 Journal of Environmental Economics and Management, 96, 213–235. https://doi.org/10.1016/j.jeem.2019.05.005

+Lilliestam, J., Patt, A., & Bersalli, G. (2022).
+On the quality of emission reductions: observed effects of carbon pricing on investments, innovation, and operational shifts.
+A response to van den Bergh and Savin (2021).
+Environmental and Resource Economics. https://doi.org/10.1007/s10640-022-00708-8

 Martínez-Zarzoso, I., Bengochea-Morancho, A., & Morales-Lage, R. (2007).
 The impact of population on CO2 emissions: evidence from European countries.
 Environmental and Resource Economics, 38(4), 497–512. https://doi.org/10.1007/s10640-007-9096-5